lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 The diagram above shows the two paths by which withdrawal requests reach the EIP-7002 system contract.
 Both converge on the `TriggerableWithdrawalsGateway` (TWG) — the single entry point for every partial (PWR) or full (FWR) withdrawal request — and draw from its shared, balance-based rate limit.
 The TWG forwards each request with the exact EIP-7002 fee to the `WithdrawalVault`, which encodes it and submits it to the EIP-7002 system contract, and refunds any unused fee to the caller-specified refund recipient.

+Because the protocol now submits withdrawal requests itself through the EIP-7002 system contract, two mechanisms introduced by the Triggerable Withdrawals framework become redundant and are removed in this release: **exit delay verification with late-exit penalties** and **exit requests hash delivery via EasyTrack**.
+The Ejector remains only as a fallback for FWR-only mode.

 #### Oracle withdrawals flow

 1. **The off-chain Oracle computes exit demand.** The Oracle daemon reads its parameters from `OracleDaemonConfig` and builds the ordered list of withdrawal request intentions — each a PWR against a `0x02` validator or an FWR — in three sequential phases: